Temporary home for nature

-In this research Austėja explored the possibilities of natural materials and primitive technology while using only site-specific materials which were sourced from less than 100 meters radius around the residency, to reflect the sustainability and show the natural beauty of unique local materials.
+In this research designer Austėja Platūkytė explored the possibilities of natural materials and primitive technology, while using only site-specific materials which were sourced from less than 100 meters radius.
+To reflect the sustainability and show the natural beauty of unique local materials.

-This abstract object asks us to rethink the current relationship between humans and nature and express the ideas of biocentrism and ecocentrism, which ethically extend the intrinsic value of all living things and nature as a whole.
+This abstract object asks us to rethink the current relationship between humans and nature and to express the ideas of biocentrism and ecocentrism, which ethically extend the intrinsic value of all living things and nature as a whole.
 The object also has a metaphorical meaning and invites people to create and build a home brick by brick for all of us, rather than collapse all the ecosystems on this planet.
-The biodegradable shelter constructed of mud-bricks was installed into wild nature where it can slowly incorporate with its own environment.
-In the near future it will be transformed by natural processes and eventually decompose into new hybrid materials, coming back to different layers of the Earth, and could again become into new forms of art.
+The biodegradable shelter constructed of mud bricks was installed in wild nature where it can slowly incorporate with its own environment.
+In the near future, it will be transformed by natural processes and eventually decompose into new hybrid materials, coming back to different layers of the Earth and could again become a new form of art.